Graph Neural Networks with Heterophily: Introduction

 \section{Introduction}

-As a powerful approach for learning and extracting information from relational data, Graph Neural Network (GNN) models have gained wide research interest~\cite{scarselli2008graph} and have been adapted in applications including semi-supervised learning (SSL), recommendation systems~\cite{ying2018graph}, bioinformatics~\cite{zitnik2018modeling, yan2019groupinn}, and more.
+As a powerful approach for learning and extracting information from relational data, Graph Neural Network (GNN) models have gained wide research interest~\cite{scarselli2008graph} and been adapted in applications including recommendation systems~\cite{ying2018graph}, bioinformatics~\cite{zitnik2018modeling, yan2019groupinn}, fraud detection~\cite{dou2020enhancing}, and more.
 While many different GNN models have been proposed, existing methods have largely overlooked several limitations in their formulations: (1) \emph{implicit homophily assumptions}; (2) \emph{heavy reliance on contextual node features}.
-First, many GNN models, including the most popular GNN variant proposed by \citet{kipf2016semi}, implicitly assume \emph{homophily} in the graph, where most connections happen among nodes in the same class or with alike features~\cite{mcpherson2001birds}.
-This assumption has affected the design of many GNN models, which tends to generate similar representations for nodes within close proximity, as studied in previous works~\cite{role2vec-ijcai18,from-comm-to-structural-role-embeddings, wu2019simplifying}.
-However, there are also cases in the real world where nodes are more likely to connect when they are from different classes or if they have dissimilar features --- in idiom, this phenomenon can be described as ``opposites attract''.
-As we observe empirically, many GNN models which are designed under implicit homophily assumptions suffer from poor performance in heterophily settings, which can be problematic for applications like fraudster detection~\cite{pandit2007netprobe} and analysis of protein structures~\cite{fout2017protein}.
-Second, many existing models rely solely on contextual input node features to derive intermediate representations of each node, which is then propagated within the graph.
-While in a few networks like citation networks, contextual node features are able to provide powerful node-level contextual information for downstream applications, in more common cases the contextual information are largely missing, insufficient or incomplete, which can significantly degrade the performance for some models.
-Moreover, complex transformation of input features usually requires the model to adopt a large number of learnable parameters, which need more training data and computational resources and are hard to interpret.
+First, many GNN models, including the most popular GNN variant proposed by \citet{kipf2017semi}, implicitly assume \emph{homophily} in the graph, where most connections happen among nodes in the same class or with alike features~\cite{mcpherson2001birds}.
+This assumption has affected the design of many GNN models, which tend to generate similar representations for nodes within close proximity, as studied in previous works~\cite{role2vec-ijcai18,from-comm-to-structural-role-embeddings, wu2019simplifying}.
+However, there are also many instances in the real world where nodes of different classes are more likely to connect with one another --- in idiom, this phenomenon can be described as ``opposites attract''.
+As we observe empirically, many GNN models which are designed under implicit homophily assumptions suffer from poor performance in heterophily settings, which can be problematic for applications like fraudster detection~\cite{pandit2007netprobe,dou2020enhancing} or analysis of protein structures~\cite{fout2017protein}, where heterophilous connections are common.
+Second, many existing models rely heavily on contextual node features to derive intermediate representations of each node, which is then propagated within the graph.
+While in a few networks like citation networks, node features are able to provide powerful node-level contextual information for downstream applications, in more common cases the contextual information are largely missing, insufficient or incomplete, which can significantly degrade the performance for some models.
+Moreover, complex transformation of input features usually requires the model to adopt a large number of learnable parameters, which need more data and computational resources to train and are hard to interpret.

 In this work, we propose \method{}, a novel approach that incorporates into GNNs a compatibility matrix that captures both heterophily and homophily by modeling the likelihood of connections between nodes in different classes.
 This novel design overcomes the drawbacks of existing GNNs mentioned above: it enables GNNs to appropriately learn from graphs with either homophily \emph{or} heterophily, and is able to achieve satisfactory performance even in the cases of missing and incomplete node features.
 Moreover, the end-to-end learning of the class compatibility matrix effectively recovers the ground-truth underlying compatibility information, which is hard to infer from limited training data, and provides insights for understanding the connectivity patterns within the graph.
 Finally, the key idea proposed in this work can naturally be used to generalize many other GNN-based methods by incorporating and learning the heterophily compatibility matrix $\mH$ in a similar fashion.